ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

 objects on equal footing.
 It was essential to ignore the monetary values of the objects as those values, arguably, have been constructed from the perspective of Western material culture and aesthetics.
-It also questioned the idea of "fine art" and a Western concept of linear history.
-Fine arts are often divided into 'eras' and 'styles,' such as Renaissance, Impressionism, Avant-Garde, and so on, which became the universal standard of history of art production.
+It also questioned the idea of “fine art” and a Western concept of linear history.
+Fine arts are often divided into ‘eras’ and ‘styles’, such as Renaissance, Impressionism, Avant-Garde, and so on, which became the universal standard of history of art production.
 Classifying some objects as 'fine art' indicates one aesthetics over others, notably